jai-sandhu/jai-sandhu.github.io/index.md

 * Made a food selection app.
   Made through HTML, Mainly handled user interface and content provided on display.
 * created website for trucking company.
   Initially made through Wix, but then went into HTML and made it more personable and useful.

+### Jobs
+* High-school basketball referee
+* Gas station clerk
+* Home Depot associate
+* some website creation through Wix and then used HTML better it

 ## Activities and Interests: